 Add 2 finely minced ripe tomatoes.

-Add 100 grams rice and 100 grams bulgur, both rinsed and drained, 2 tablespoons tomato paste, and 2 tablespoons extra virgin olive oil.
+Add 100 grams rice and 100 grams bulgur, both rinsed and drained, 2 tablespoons tomato paste, 2 tablespoons extra virgin olive oil, 2 Tbsp minced fresh flat leaf parsley, and 3 cloves garlic, finely minced.

 Add the freshly squeezed juice of half a lemon.